Open up your tonal possibilities with a DiMarzio Virtual Vintage Blues pickup.

-Many people think of the Fender Telecaster as a country or rock guitar but the Tele is actually quite good for playing the blues.
+Many people think of the Fender Telecaster as a Country or Rock guitar but the Tele is actually quite good for playing the Blues.
 Eric Clapton, Muddy Waters, Albert Lee, and many other great blues players played a Telecaster.
-The combination of the biting, gritty, bridge pickup mixed with the warm, smooth tone of the neck pickup really work together to create the perfect instrument for playing the blues.
-Right now, we’re going to talk about swapping out the bridge pickup on the Tele for an aftermarket pickup specifically designed with the blues guitarist in mind.
+The combination of the biting, gritty, bridge pickup mixed with the warm, smooth tone of the neck pickup really work together to create the perfect instrument for playing the Blues.
+Right now, let’s talk about some of the best Blues Telecaster bridge pickups out there, and how you can swap out yours for one specifically designed with the Blues guitarist in mind.

-We’ll discuss the differences between each, and what makes them great for creating a blues tone.
-The pickups in the bridge position of the Tele are known to be pretty twangy so in this post we will likely be looking to fatten up the sound just a bit.
-Continue reading “What are the Best Telecaster Bridge Pickups for Blues?”
+We’ll discuss the differences between each, and what makes them great for creating a Blues tone.
+The pickups in the bridge position of the Tele are known to be pretty twangy so in this post, we will likely be looking to fatten up the sound just a bit.
+Continue reading “What are the Best Blues Telecaster Bridge Pickups?”

 Eric Clapton, B.B.King, Buddy Guy, and Muddy Waters all got plenty of miles out of their combo amps.
-This list of greats is just scratching the surface.
+This list of great combo amps for the Blues is just scratching the surface.
 The combo amp is the perfect partner for the blues guitarist, especially since they are most often easy to transport.
-Combo amps are usually lower wattage which means that you can drive them harder without turning your neighbours into enemies.
-Continue reading “What is the Best Guitar Combo Amplifier for Blues?”
+Combo amps are usually lower wattage which means that you can drive them harder without turning your neighbors into enemies.
+Continue reading “What are the Best Guitar Combo Amps for the Blues?”

 It is possible to upgrade your guitar at a reasonable price: change the pickups.
-Quite often, the results can be significant, especially with lower priced guitars in which the quality of the pickups is questionable.
+Quite often, the results can be significant, especially with lower-priced guitars in which the quality of the pickups is questionable.
 It is possible to get the sound you are looking for simply by selecting the right pickups rather than buying a new guitar.
 Pickups are fairly easy to change yourself, as they require minimal knowledge and a few tools.
-There are probably more brands of pickups than brands of guitars and amps combined.
-That said, it’s no surprise that there are pickups for virtually every style of music, type of player, and type of guitar.
-Naturally, it can be hard to know where to begin when faced with so many options.
-This post narrows it down to a Stratocaster body style, with three single-coil pickups, and a five-way switch configuration, but any of these should also be available as a single.
-From smoothe David Gilmour to Stevie Ray Vaughan’s “Texas tone,” or from vintage to modern, this list covers most Blues players.
-Continue reading “What are the Best Stratocaster Pickups for Blues?”